How are Sliding Scale Fees for Therapy Calculated?

 In today’s blog, what is sliding scale therapy, I am going to share with you all you need to know about sliding scale therapy.
 My goal is to give you all the information you need to decide what therapy choice is best for you, without confusing you in your mental health journey.

 Sliding scale therapy is a fee structure that some therapists use to provide therapy at a lower cost for people who cannot afford standard therapy rates if their health insurance doesn’t cover it.
 With sliding scale therapy, treatment is priced according to an individual’s annual income and dependents, making therapy consistently more affordable for those living at a lower income level.

 Therapists who employ a sliding scale for therapy costs help people who need therapy and don’t believe that an individual’s income should dictate whether or not they receive it.
 Overall, therapy rates seem high, even to those with higher incomes.
 The prices you typically see are overall not a reflection of greed or lack of ethicality among therapists.
 Instead, the prices they set reflect everything therapists must do to maintain their practice, including their insurance, continuing education courses, and taxes.

 Therapists who want to help as many people as possible utilize sliding scale therapy as a legal, ethical, and practical way to make this possible.
 Take a second and type in “therapists near me” in google and email the first three choices asking them if they offer sliding scale therapy.
-Then read this blog we wrote on topics to discuss your first time in therapy, to help you feel more confident when you show up.

 No matter what type of therapy you need, perhaps its reunification therapy with your estranged loved ones or a regular talk therapy session, it’s always good to go in with a plan.